Just The Facts....mmm....No! Not THOSE Facts : Science Reporting in Medical Journals

 But when the FDA criticized article authored by Merck-Johnson & Johnson on the pros of selling a drug over the counter, a Merck official was very critical: "[The FDA] went very, very strictly by the label."

-The Wall Street Journal article is interesting, but focuses undue attention on the "tension" between the pharmas, pharma researchers and the journals and therefore fails to uncover the full story.
+The Wall Street Journal article is interesting, but focuses undue attention on the "tension" between the pharmas, pharma researchers and the journals and therefore fails to uncover an important part of the story.
 Undeniably, university researchers AND journal publishers in the past 50 years are more reliant on pharma funding and partnerships.
 Consequently the integrity of study results (and not just those from pharmaceutical companies) should be brought into question, shouldundergo greater scrutiny.

 Journal editors may indeed be increasingly challenged to adequately check the veracity of the research studies that are submitted.
 Without trivializing these issues however, there is another side to the story, which is not the tension between the researchers or journals and pharmaceuticals, but the symbiotic and increasingly intertwined relationship between the journals and the pharmaceutical companies.
-Beyond the as-if-on-cue responses quoted above is the story that the WSJ chose to omit.
+The story beyond the on-cue responses quoted would focus on the story that the WSJ chose to omit.
 It is not a new story.

-The ensuing turmoil highlighted the increasingly co-dependent relationship between medical journals and pharmas and underscored the diverging goals of editors and publishers.
+The ensuing turmoil at the journal highlighted the increasingly co-dependent relationship between medical journals and pharmas and underscored the diverging goals of editors and publishers.
 The NYT article elaborated on the rising conflicts of interest between successful - meaning profitable - medical publishing, where the pharmaceuticals were the source of most advertising dollars, and content integrity.
+The change was noticeable:

 "These societies were kind of frumpy and esoteric, and they are no longer that way," Dr. Fletcher said.
 "They are big businesses, and editors who traditionally worked with small staffs and had time to read a lot now go to meetings about new ventures."

-While the mission of medical journals to disseminate current, useful information to doctors may not have changed, from decades ago, the advertising revenues have grown from tens of thousands of dollars annually to tens of millions of dollars.
+While the mission of medical journals to disseminate current, useful information to doctors may not have changed in essence, the advertising revenues grew astronomically.
 According to the New York Times report:

 "...the journals have increasingly become cash cows for the medical societies and companies that own them, with annual profits in the tens of millions of dollars, largely from drug company advertisements....The New England Journal of Medicine [reported it's earnings in] 1979, when its earnings were less than $400,000 a year.
 Now [it's] earnings are estimated to be at least $20 million a year..."